parappayo/planarity-nim-sdl2/README.md

 Having the `cacert.pem` file in my path allows me to use `nimble`.

+I also found that `testament` was not installed as part of the pacman package, so I wrote my tests without it.

 ## Building

 You can compile and launch the app with a simple nimble command:

 * `nimble run`

+Alternatively, use make:

+* `make`

+Inspect `Makefile` for more details.

 ## Further Considerations